- Winchester Public Schools

 - Frederick Douglass Elementary School: Joy Cusick

-- Virginia Avenue Charlotte DeHart Elementary School: Betty Jo Amsler
+- Virginia Avenue Charlotte DeHart Elementary School: Devon Thompson

 - Daniel Morgan Middle School: Brian Dorsey